SpecTrek - spectacles recycling project

 The number of spectacles collected grew and in the end and it took four Transit style vans and a couple of support vehicles to collect spectacles from Lions Clubs spread over Hampshire, Wiltshire, Dorset, the Isle of Wight and the Channel Islands.

-Since the ending of Spektrek Lions Clubs can either take their speks to Chichester Lions or use the special Parcel Force arrangements.
+Since the ending of Spectrek, Lions Clubs can either take their specs to Chichester Lions or use the special Parcel Force arrangements.
 Please see the Sight Matters pages for more information.

 Chichester Lions have specially bought a very large 'garden shed' where they do the initial sorting.
 Bifocals are rejected, gold rims are sent for melting down for the gold and vintage/designer ones are sold on Ebay.
 They process ALL the spectacles collected by Lions in the Multiple District, including Ireland.
 And it's mainly their Club members that do this, on shifts most mornings.
 They are then sent to Medico France in Le Havre who have the necessary equipment to clean and grade the spectacles ready for use in eye camps in Africa, India and Eastern Europe where a pair of spectacles can make the difference between supporting a family or starving.